Revit Design Options – Take Full Advantage of Software’s Capabilities

 When working in 3D programs, like Revit, copying the design a few times can be expensive in terms of file size, since everything is three-dimensional and it takes more disk space.
 Also, creating several files (one for each design) can be a little more time consuming and in some cases confusing, since we need to juggle with more than one file.

-Luckily for us, the days of copying the drawing several times or creating multiple files are a thing of the past since Revit comes with a module to explore Design Options within the same project and without the need to copy the model as many times as design options we need.
+Luckily for us, the days of copying the drawing several times or creating multiple files are a thing of the past since there is a module to explore Design Options in Revit without the need to copy the model as many times as design options we need.
 Design Options allow the user to explore as many variations of the original or “most likely to win design” (or the master drawing) as needed.
 Each variation only adds/removes a few things to the overall 3D model to make the design different, which helps to keep the file size small and to have everything within the same software/environment.
 For example, if we want to present three positions of the same wall or three heights of a window, we just need to move the wall or window in each variation, which means that we are not even adding any new objects since we are using the same wall/window that we had in the master drawing and just moving them around.
 Besides moving objects, we can also add new objects (any type of object: wall, window, door, stair, ramp, furniture, etc.) or remove objects to each variation to explore solutions other than just moving things around.

 Image from: help.autodesk.com